- Valvoline does not endorse any of the products or manufacturers listed above. Use at your own risk.

 Test the tire pressure on all four of your tires (plus your spare if you’ve got one) with a pressure gauge, but make sure you do the test before driving rather than right after.

 And if you want to test the tread depth of your tires, all you need is a penny.
-Slide the penny between the grooves, and if any part of Abe Lincoln’s head is covered up, you’re good to go.
+Slide the penny between the grooves, and if Abe Lincoln’s head is covered up, you’re good to go.

 This one is quick and easy, but it can save you a headache (and potentially a traffic citation).